0xrinegade/fasmbook/CONTRIBUTING.md

 ## Type of contributing

-There are two main types of contributions accepted in KolibriOS:
+There are two main types of contributions accepted to the main KolibriOS repository:

 - Submitting issues about problems in the project
 - Submitting code to the project via pull requests

-Each of these types is described in detail below.
+Both these types are described in detail below.

 ## Issues

 You can help us by submitting issues about problems found in the system.
 Currently, there are two main ways of submitting an issue in the project: **Bug Reports** and **Feature Requests**:

 - Bug Reports are suitable if you find a **bug** (crash, error, unexpected behavior) in some part of the system (kernel, drivers, apps, etc.) and want to report it
-- Feature Request are used, when you want to propose some **improvement** to the system (missing features, improved  user experience, etc.)
+- Feature Requests are used, when you want to propose some **improvement** to the system (missing features, improved user experience, etc.)

 ## Pull requests